wp-plugins/wp-app-studio/readme.txt

 15. Easily insert WPAS components as shortcodes.
 Use Analytics module for custom reporting.

 == Upgrade Notice ==
+= 4.1.2 =
+Fixed data corruption issue related to generation history log.
+Previous generation log will be deleted upon update to make it compatibale with future updates.
+Added a clear history log button on generation page.
 = 4.1.1 =
 Fixed issue with importing WPAS applications: "Attached to Entity" was not imported correctly and left blank for forms.
 = 4.1 =